microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-dispatch/README.md

      private const string HomeAutomationLuisKey = "<NAME>_Home Automation";
      ```

-   - Update Line 35, `"HomeAutomationLuisKey"`:
+   - Update Line 35, `"WeatherLuisKey"`:

      Update the following line to add a prefix with the name of your bot (plus underscore '_').